-The best hardwood floors today are sustainable and have non-toxic finishes.
+The best hardwood floors in NC may be hard to find, but if they're from sustainable materials and have a non-toxic finish, you may be getting warm...
 But finding them can be tricky business.

 - They aren’t the cheapest

 - They're likely not in a box, waiting to be shipped somewhere or picked up by you right away

 - And they certainly don’t have common surface finishes that are poison if swallowed, or burn your skin and smell unfriendly.

 The Best Hardwood Floors in NC start with The Best Wood

 Whether that best wood for floors is "old" (like antique or reclaimed wood) or "new" (such as FSC certified wood), there are fundamentals that all conscious buyers should consider when preparing for a hardwood floor purchases.

 *The wood species"

 Healthy non toxic finishes are becoming widely available for in place finishing, but with pre-finished floors, if this is not specified, they probably are not.